crowdfavorite-mirrors/wp-crop-thumbnails/readme.txt

 3. Choose one or more images (with the same ratio).
 4. Crop-Thumbnails is also integrated in the media library.
 5. Choose what image-sizes should be hidden (for what post-types), for better usability.
+6. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 0.10.8 =
+* change empty-array-definition to be compatible with old PHP-Versions (prior 5.4)

+= 0.10.7 =
+* fix a behaviour where the 'image_size_names_choose'-filter could remove image-sizes from the settings page
+* add a seperate filter 'crop_thumbnails_image_sizes' to remove/adjust image-sizes used by the plugin (use carefully)
+* use DIRECTORY_SEPARATOR in the save-function
+* add a quicktest to the settings screen

+= 0.10.6 =
+* improve the bugfix of 0.10.5 (sorry for that)

+= 0.10.5 =
+* bugfix: proper handling of non latin characters in filenames

+= 0.10.4 =
+* i18n of the button in the image-media-view changed
+* add 'medium_large' size to (intern) default-sizes (fix notice)
+* add action-hook 'crop_thumbnails_after_save_new_thumb' after save the new thumbnail
+* add filter-hook 'crop_thumbnails_before_update_metadata' before update metadata
+* add filter-hook 'crop_thumbnails_editor_jsonDataValues' in the editor, to adjust dataValues
+* add filter-hook 'crop_thumbnails_editor_printratio' in the editor (see F.A.Q. for details of usage)

+= 0.10.3 =
+* small language adjustments

+= 0.10.2 =
+* make the modal-dialog more robust against css-overriding of other plugins

 = 0.10.1 =
 * small enhancement for developers: add the 'same_ratio_active' parameter in the ajax-request (https://wordpress.org/support/topic/return-same-ratio-daja-in-ajax-request)